Read about our 2016 GCSE successes.

 KS3 Masterclass in Fractals

-The Mathematics department ran a KS3 Masterclass on Fractals.
-The session was aimed at Gifted and Talented students in KS3.
+The mathematics department ran a KS3 Masterclass on Fractals.
+The session, run by Miss McCaffrey and Mr Bell, was aimed at the most able students in KS3.

 What are fractals?